HackYourFutureBelgium/Mentor-guide/getting-started.md

 A thorough description of how to get started with teaching can be found here: [Teacher's Guide](https://github.com/HackYourFuture-CPH/teaching-instructions).
 If you don't have access to this, please join the HackYourFuture CPH organisation or :arrow_right: :👨‍💻:

 **Any other questions?**:arrow_right: :👨‍💻:

+Have you checked out the [Teacher Timeline sheet](https://docs.google.com/spreadsheets/d/1uYSzLetZxhIUIlpk0Si3KgQ9I1-yniif37-Te_7X4j8/edit?usp=sharing) in the channel description of #mentorroom? <p>
+Aaaand have you filled out the [Mentor Skill sheet](https://docs.google.com/spreadsheets/d/1bvagz2DZkV44Hb5a0eATC7tip34o_F496FKVzzmjQGU/edit?usp=sharing)?
+(This helps us keep an overview of who is comfortable teaching what - and what your extra skills are.)